AUSGov/business-registration/company-name-5.md

 							<input class="ajax-radio" id="use-acn" name="name-type" type="radio" value="3">
 							<label for="use-acn" id="entitytype_trt_lbl">
 								Use the ACN <a class="cd-btn help" href="#help-entitlemententitytypetrt"><span>Help - Trust</span></a>
-								<br><span class="field-note">If you don't want to create a name, you can simply use your Australian Company Number (ACN) as the company name.
+								<br><span class="field-note">If you don't want to create a name, you can use your Australian Company Number (ACN) as your company name.
 Your ACN will be issued when your company is successfully registered.</span>
 							</label>
 						</p>
 					</div>